AkshatJain9/Fitomatic/Report.md

 *[Replace the above with a class diagram.
 You can look at how we have linked an image here as an example of how you can do it too.]*

 ## Application Design and Decisions
+**Data Structures**
-I used the following data structures in my project:
+We used the following data structures in my project:
 1. ArrayList
    * Objective: It is used for storing interest, posts, blocked users and following posts for our Users.
 It is also used for storing liked posts, followers and activities for our Posts and messages in DirectMessage.java.
    * Locations: User.java, Post.java, EventActivity.java, SmallGroupActivity.java, DirectMessage.java, PostFragment.java, ProfileFragment.java
    * Reasons: